bondgh0954/Capstone_project1/README.md

 ### 1. Provision Server and Install Jenkins

-- Create a server on DigitalOcean.
+- Create a server on DigitalOcean with appropriate firewall configuration.
+Open port 8080 and set jenkins to run on
 - ssh into the server and install docker on the server
   ```bash
      ssh root@138.68.108.14